brito-rafa/k8s-webhooks/README.md

 ## What are We Trying to Achieve?

-The code and step-by-step here are focused in how to setup from scratch the whole combination CRD/CR/webhook/controller.

-One can just create CRDs and Custom Resources (CRs) on a k8s cluster, but they will do not perform anything without a controller with reconciling code and webhooks (required for mutation and validation).

-The controller itself in this example does not have any busines logic but you will learn the validation and the mutator to support multiple [API Group Versions](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) using kubebuilder.
-One use case for the mutator webhook is a CRD in production that require a new schema and you will need to roll out the new schema while supporting the old schema.
-We will see how this is achievable using webhooks and annotations.

-I created this example to aid the coding of [Project Velero to support multiple API Groups during backup and restore](https://github.com/vmware-tanzu/velero/issues/2551).

 The sample CRD is named `rockbands.music.example.io` and the controller will be called `music`.

 Our example sample CRD: